gahtan-syarif/dailygitcommands/README.md

 - `git config --global user.email "<author-email>"` — set author email for commit metadata
 - `git config --global credential.helper 'cache --timeout=<seconds>'` — cache credentials (e.g. GitHub username and PAT) in RAM for the specified number of seconds to avoid repeatedly typing credentials (not supported on Windows)
 - `git config --global --unset <configuration-name>` — unset a configuration (revert the above commands)
+- `git lfs install` — initialize Git LFS on the current machine (for managing large binary files)

 ## Repository Initialization
 - `git init` — initialize a new local git repo in the current directory